December 8, 2025

 How We Can Help

-• A detailed review of your Early application to identify any red flags or weaknesses that may have contributed to your deferral
+• A detailed review of your ED application for red flags

 Duke Early Decision Acceptance Rate

-Duke's most recent Early Decision Acceptance Rate was 12.8% for the Class of 2029.
-The Acceptance Rate for the Class of 2030 has not been released.
+Duke’s most recent Early Decision acceptance rate was 12.8% for the Class of 2029.
+Duke has not yet released Early Decision acceptance rates for the Class of 2030.

 Historical Duke ED Acceptance Rates